-Equipment featuring a Universal Joint shaft can be dangerous if overloaded.
-Although the shaft selected is operating well within the designed specifications, it could possibly become damaged, or fail, resulting in an outward explosion of the shafy, throwing heavy components outward at high speed.
-ALWAYS STAY WELL AWAY FROM THE UNIVERSAL JOINT/COUPELER/BELT/PULLY AREA WHEN IN OPERATION!
-If this unit is intended for intense usage with personnel in close proximity, then a universal joint explosion cover should be affixed.
+Equipment featuring a spinning disk can be dangerous if imbalanced, or loose.
+Although the shaft selected may be operating within the designed specifications, it could possibly become damaged, or fail, resulting in an outward explosion of the disk, throwing heavy components outward at high speed.
+Insure the disk guard is inplace during operation.
+ALWAYS STAY WELL AWAY FROM THE DISK AREA WHEN IN OPERATION!